 Introduction to Printmaking is an introductory-level studio course that will use the medium of printmaking as a vehicle for exploring visual language.
 Students will undertake formal and thematic design problems via the mediums of relief, dry point and lithographic printmaking approaches.
 Offered every spring.
-Lab fee.
+A non-refundable fee is billed to every student who is registered for this course at the end of the drop/add period.